Nikhil-Nirmal/Quiz-App/readme.md

 # Master Mind

 A dream quiz for anime lovers.
-The quiz contains 3 different anime's tp choose from.
+The quiz contains 3 different anime's to choose from.
 1. Jujutsu Kaisen,
 2. Bleach,
 3. Attact on titan.